rizkihds/ai-deepseek_setup/README.md

 * **Custom Model Path:** If specified manually, models will be stored in the chosen directory.

-# DeepSeek LLM Self-Hosting on Ubuntu Server
+# DeepSeek LLM Self-Hosting on Ubuntu Server Inside Proxmox 🚀

 ## 1. Hardware Requirements